gepeng86/FAIRness-QualityMeasures/Common FAIR Vocabulary/Common-FAIR-Vocabulary.md

 -------
  Class
 -------
-  * FAIR Principles, a framework providing high-level data management and stewardship guidelines for sharing digital resources, defined by Wilkinson et al. (2016).
+  * FAIR Principles, a framework providing high-level data management and stewardship guidelines defined by Wilkinson et al. (2016) for sharing digital resources, especially in a computer-friendly environment.

 ------------------------------------------------------------------------------------------
  Dimensions, representing the four key non-functional requirements of the FAIR Principles